BlenderCharacters/4_Animation_Pricipals/README.md

 + Drawing on an object
 + Mapping out animation ideas

+### 12a Anticipation

++ Gives the viewer a clue of what is about to happen
++ Often makes an animation look more realistic
++ Prepares viewers for the next action
++ Avoid competing actions in complex models and scenes

 ### 13 Pose To Pose - Keys
 + These are the start and end of the a particular action
 + Solidify what we have already been doing